Bethe Ansatz solution for a model of global-range interacting bosons on the square lattice: Square lattice models

 For {\it toroidal} boundary conditions, additional non-zero entries arise in the adjacency matrix.
 A pictorial representation of the $4\times 4$ lattice is provided in Fig. \ref{fig3} (a).
 The adjacency submatrix $B$ may be read off from the graph in Fig. \ref{fig3} (b), which is topologically equivalent to Fig. \ref{fig3} (a).
 It reads

 Note that Fig. \ref{fig3} (b) differs from Fig. \ref{fig1} (b) by the inclusion of 8 additional edges.
-Each row and column of has four non-zero entries, reflecting the property that each site has four nearest neighbours once toroidal boundary conditions are imposed.
-Fig. \ref{fig3} (c) is an equivalent representation of the square lattice with toroidal boundary conditions as a bipartite graph.
-As in the case of Fig. \ref{fig1} (c) this system can be viewed as a one-dimensional lattice model with global-range hopping.
+This leads to eight additional non-zero entries in $B$, depicted by boldface in Eq. (\ref{bmatrixtbc}).
+Each row and column of $B$ has four non-zero entries, reflecting the property that each site has four nearest neighbours once toroidal boundary conditions are imposed.

 For ({\ref{bmatrixtbc}) the eigenvalues are found to be given by the multiset